-The professional learning of student teachers has been attributed to three major sources of influence, namely pre-training education experiences, teacher education coursework, and fieldwork in the teacher education programme (Cheng, Cheng, & Tang, 2010; Kagan, 1992; Levin & He, 2008).
+The professional learning of student teachers has been attributed to three major sources of influence, namely pre-training education experiences, teacher education coursework and fieldwork in the teacher education programme (Cheng, Cheng, & Tang, 2010; Kagan, 1992; Levin & He, 2008).
 These authors assert that the practicum experience and the variability of this experience influence teaching preparation.
-In NZ most secondary teachers complete a one-year graduate diploma in teaching, which includes supervised practicum experience in local high schools.
+In NZ most secondary teachers complete a oneyear graduate diploma in teaching, which includes supervised practicum experience in local high schools.
 Most of these teachers complete their first degree in their respective subject specialisms.
 The subject specific degree is deemed to provide most of the content knowledge required for at least one specialist-teaching area.
-Thus, usually the ITE physics course is primarily about acquiring pedagogical content knowledge (PCK).
+Thus, usually the ITE physics course is primarily about acquiring PCK.
 Findings from the Teaching and Learning International Survey (TALIS) 2013 results indicated that teachers whose initial education included content, pedagogy and practice elements specifically for the subjects they taught, reported feeling better prepared for their work than their colleagues without this kind of training (OECD, 2014).
-Though the NZ education system has been reported to be attending well to developing understandings of the teaching and learning processes, teacher educators continue to have divided opinions over the subject matter knowledge that should be included in teacher education qualifications (McGee, Cowie, & Cooper, 2010).
-The recent shift to Masters qualifications for ITE in NZ provides an opportunity to review what subject matter content knowledge is included.
+Though the NZ education system has been reported to be attending well to developing understandings of the teaching and learning processes, teacher educators continue to have divided opinions over the subject matter knowledge that should be included in teacher education qualifications (McGee et al., 2010).
+The recent shift to Masters Qualifications for ITE in NZ provides an opportunity to review what subject matter content knowledge is included.

-Recent international studies about effective approaches to teaching and learning, such as findings from the OECD Innovative Learning Environments (ILE) Project (OECD, 2013) mean that adjustments to initial teacher education are required to accommodate the needs of current day learners and what we know makes a difference to learning.
+International studies about effective approaches to teaching and learning, such as findings from the OECD Innovative Learning Environments (ILE) Project (OECD, 2013) mean that adjustments to initial teacher education are required to accommodate the needs of current day learners and what we know makes a difference to learning.
 Recently, Conner and Sliwka (2014) indicated the implications of the ILE work (OECD, 2013) for initial teacher education internationally.
-The authors argued that initial teacher education programmes should include ways to help student teachers self-identify what they know and what they need to work on, that is, take a more student-centred or customised approach to ITE, if prospective teachers are to be effective in the learning environments in which they will be expected to teach.
+The authors argued that initial teacher education programmes should include ways to help student teachers self-identify what they know and what they need to work on, i.e. take a more student-centred or customised approach to ITE, if prospective teachers are to be effective in the learning environments in which they will be expected to teach.
 Thus, significant changes are imminent in the initial teacher education programmes in NZ.
-Further reviews are presented in the discussion session.